-That answer apparently pressed the right button because my bluff was called and I was granted a place (oh holy God and all the apostles, I thought, or something along those lines when I read Sarah Moore Fitzgerald’s email).
+That answer apparently pressed the right button because my bluff was called and I was granted a place (oh holy God and all the saints, I thought, or something along those lines when I read Sarah Moore Fitzgerald’s email).

 Despite what I’d said, I had to commit to progressing one of the two projects in order to turn up prepared.
 So I settled on one.
 Then changed my mind.
 Then changed it again.